zcebeci/VatAna/README.md

 if(!require(devtools)) {install.packages('devtools'); library(devtools)}
 install_github("zcebeci/VatAna")
 ```
-If you would like to have a compiled version of the vignettes of the package try to install the package `fcvalid` using `install_github` with `build_vignettes` argument set to TRUE as shown below:
+If you would like to have a compiled version of the vignettes of the package try to install the package `VatAna` using `install_github` with `build_vignettes` argument set to TRUE as shown below:

 ```{r}
 if(!require(devtools)) {install.packages('devtools'); library(devtools)}